Tourism in Tasmania

-The latest Tasmanian Visitor Survey figures (December 2017) show a record high 1.26 million visitors to Tasmania in the previous 12 months, a 2 per cent increase on the previous year.
-Over the same period, Tasmania also led the nation with an 18 per cent increase in international visitors, with more people travelling to the state’s regional areas.
+The latest Tasmanian Visitor Survey figures (June 2018) show a record high 1.3 million visitors to Tasmania in the previous 12 months, a 2 per cent increase on the previous year.
+Over the same period, Tasmania also led the nation with a 20 per cent increase in international visitors, with more people travelling to the State’s regional areas.

 A key driver of this growth is investment in new visitor attractions as smart tourism operators take advantage of Tasmania’s increasing global reputation as a travel destination.

-World class boutique golf courses, the award winning Museum of Old and New Art (MONA), intriguing festivals and an outstanding reputation for premium wines and food are drawing the attention of new travellers every day.
+World class boutique golf courses, the award winning Museum of Old and New Art (MONA), intriguing festivals such as Dark Mofo and the Huon Valley Mid-Winter Festival, as well as an outstanding reputation for premium wines and food, are drawing the attention of new travellers every day.

 For lovers of the outdoors and the more adventurous visitors, there are mountain bike trails, beautiful beaches, pristine waterways and well-maintained walks through untouched World Heritage wilderness.

 This success is seeing stunning new ventures, developments and expanded tourism and hospitality operations introduced across the State, ranging from multi-million dollar infrastructure investments to micro-businesses run from private homes.

 In 2017 the second stage of the Rosevears Hotel development in the state’s north opened, providing boutique accommodation units overlooking the Tamar River, with the capacity to sleep more than 60 people.
 The upgraded property includes a new glasshouse dining area, beer garden, corporate boardroom and entertainment space with balcony and a hidden, temperature controlled wine cellar.